zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 **right settings for number of map tasks (bigBench -m option)**

 Short answer:
-On map task per virtual CPU/hardware thread is best to utilize all CPU resources.
+One map task per virtual CPU/hardware thread is best to utilize all CPU resources.

 But settings in your cluster may not allow you executing this number of map tasks in parallel.
 Basically you can not run more parallel map tasks then available (yarn-) containers.
-Another thing to consider when testing on big noisy clusters, is the non homogeneous runtime of nodes or node failures.
+Another thing to consider when testing on big noisy clusters is the non homogeneous runtime of nodes or node failures.
 Most mappers may finish long before certain others.
 To address for this skew in mapper runtime we suggest to set the number of mappers to a multiple (2-3 times) of available containers/threads in your cluster, reducing the runtime of a single mapper and making it cheaper to restart a task.
-But be aware that a to short runtime per map tasks also hurts performance, because launching a task is associated with a considerable amount of overhead.
+But be aware that a to short runtime per map task also hurts performance, because launching a task is associated with a considerable amount of overhead.
 In addition to that, more map tasks produce more intermediate files and thus causing more load for the HDFS namenode.
 Try targeting run times per mapper not shorter than 3 minutes.

 For a "small cluster" (4nodes á 40 hardware threads) (4Nodes * 40Threads) * 2 = 320 MapTasks may be a good value.